5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 When you're seeing something that checks all three of those boxes, a psychological assessment is worth recommending — not as a last resort, but as a way to understand what's driving what you're seeing.

-At Brinkley Psychology, we collaborate directly with schools across the Richmond, VA area and welcome school-provided documentation as part of our evaluation process.
+At Brinkley Psychology, we collaborate directly with schools across the Richmond metro — including Henrico County Public Schools, Chesterfield County Public Schools, and Richmond City Schools.
+We welcome school-provided documentation as part of our evaluation process, and we're happy to connect with teachers before or after an assessment when parents give permission.

 Ready to Take the Next Step?